leechseed/_setsunadev/_1_PRE-ALPHA_BUILD_CODENAME_BELLE/key_figures_RC3/RHETORIC/TACIT/1bakhtindf_dialogism_framework_bakhtin.md

 ##### **Components of Dynamic Nature of Meaning**

-**Characteristics**:
+###### **Relational Meaning**
-   - **Relational Meaning**: Meaning in a dialogic narrative is relational, shaped by the interactions between voices rather than by any single voice.
+  - **Definition**: Meaning in a dialogic narrative is relational, shaped by the interactions between voices rather than by any single voice.
 Each voice contributes to the overall meaning by responding to, challenging, or complementing other voices.
+  - **Characteristics**
+    - **Interdependent Voices**: Each voice builds on or reacts to others, creating a layered understanding of the narrative.
+    - **Dynamic Interpretation**: Readers must interpret the story by considering the relationships and tensions between various voices.
+    - **Collaborative Construction**: Meaning is co-constructed through dialogue, requiring active engagement from readers.

+###### **Open-endedness**
-   - **Open-endedness**: Because meaning is generated through dialogue, it is inherently open-ended and subject to change.
+  - **Definition**: Because meaning is generated through dialogue, it is inherently open-ended and subject to change.
 A dialogic narrative resists closure, allowing for multiple interpretations and ongoing reinterpretation by readers.
+  - **Characteristics**
+    - **Ambiguous Resolution**: Avoids definitive conclusions, leaving room for continuous discussion and varied interpretations.
+    - **Reader Engagement**: Invites readers to contribute their own perspectives and draw unique conclusions.
+    - **Adaptable Meaning**: Allows the narrative to evolve over time as different readers and contexts bring new insights.

+###### **Social and Ideological Dimensions**
-   - **Social and Ideological Dimensions**: Dialogism highlights the social and ideological dimensions of narrative meaning, showing how different voices represent different social positions, values, and worldviews.
+  - **Definition**: Dialogism highlights the social and ideological dimensions of narrative meaning, showing how different voices represent different social positions, values, and worldviews.
 The interaction of these voices within the narrative reflects broader social and ideological conflicts and negotiations.
+  - **Characteristics**
+    - **Representation of Diversity**: Illustrates varied social and ideological standpoints, mirroring real-life debates and interactions.
+    - **Conflict and Negotiation**: Emphasizes the interplay of opposing ideas, reflecting societal struggles and compromises.
+    - **Cultural Commentary**: Uses narrative dialogue to comment on social norms and ideologies, prompting readers to think critically about cultural dynamics.

 ---